thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/user-guide/ui/users.md

 {% include images-gallery.html imageCollection="edit-user-broker" %}

 Please note that users may change their own email addresses only via the _Profile_ page.
-Refer to the [docs]() for further information.

 ## Delete User

 Logged-in user can delete other users, but not itself.
-To delete user click follow these steps:
+To delete user follow these steps:

 1. Find the user in the _Admins_ table and click on the corresponding row.
 2. Click the _Delete user_ button and confirm the action by selecting _Yes_.